dead-claudia/lifted-pipeline-proposal/README.md

 This requires a new primitive like `Symbol.chain` for invoking a callback and returning based on its entries.

 - Callback returns the next value or `null`/`undefined` to break
-- Falls back to `Symbol.lift`, ignoring future entries on end

 **Concept syntax:**

-These desugar to `Symbol.chain`/`Symbol.lift`, but with some somewhat complex logic.
+These desugar to `Symbol.chain`, but with some somewhat complex logic.

 ```js
 coll >:> func; func <:< coll